AvaloniaUI/avalonia-docs/docs/concepts/data-binding/data-context.md

 ## Example

 You can see the window's data context being set if you create a new project using the _Avalonia MVVM Application_ template.
-Locate and open the <mark style="color:green;">**App.axaml.cs**</mark> file to see the code:
+Locate and open the **App.axaml.cs** file to see the code:

 ```csharp
 public override void OnFrameworkInitializationCompleted()